VALUES - WHO IS TO BLAME?

 It must be comforting to think that Hitler's Germany was a one-time event.
 It must be nice to think that those evils won't happen again.
 It must be nice to think never before and never again would people work for government control of guns, education, the arts, health care, the media, the economy, and people's lives.
 Never again will people work for government redistribution of wealth from people who earn it to people who don't.
 Never again will people work to have government control what companies may and may not say and do.
 Never again will people support government quotas on race and sex.
 Never again will these things happen that inevitably lead to blitzkriegs, holocausts, stolen elections, Big Lies, and people swept up in that kind of hate.

 It must be nice to think that, but it's not true.
-Comrade Stalin and Chairman Mao led similarly-socialist regimes before and after Herr Hitler with similarly-terrible histories.
+Comrade Stalin and Chairman Mao led similarly-socialist regimes before and after Herr Hitler with even-more-terrible histories.
 Besides Karl Marx there were religious regimes similarly controlling and similarly terrible leading up to the Islamic jihads today.
 Also in the modern socialist picture we have North Korea, Castro's Cuba, and Pol Pot's Cambodia, all terrible travesties.
 Above and beyond the Holocaust's six million are hundreds of millions of other deaths from their own socialist governments.

 Have I made my point well enough that my reader can look at the Democrats since 1912 and see they have been heading to the same place?